 Upon successful completion of this course, you will be able to:

-• recognise and explain the significance of cultural and linguistic diversity in the modern world.
+- Critically reflect on the significance of cultural and linguistic diversity in the modern world.

-• critically evaluate the consequences and effectiveness of language policy in local, national and institutional contexts
+- Critically evaluate the consequences and effectiveness of language policy in local, national and institutional contexts.

 Overview of Learning Activities

-You will be engaged in learning that involves a range of activities both face to face and online such as lectures, seminars, guest speakers, the presentation of audio-visual materials, and interactive tutorial activities including group based discussion and problem-solving tasks.
+You will be engaged in learning that involves a range of activities both face-to-face and online such as lectures, seminars, guest speakers, the presentation of audio-visual materials, and interactive tutorial activities including group-based discussion and problem-solving tasks.